texfaq/texfaq.github.io/FAQ-widows.md

-Widows (the last line of a paragraph at the start of a page) and orphans (the first line of paragraph at the end of a page) interrupt the reader's flow, and are generally considered ''bad form'';
+Widows (the last line of a paragraph at the start of a page) and orphans (the first line of paragraph at the end of a page) interrupt the reader's flow, and are generally considered "bad form";
 (La)TeX takes some precautions to avoid them, but completely automatic prevention is often impossible.
 If you are typesetting your own text, consider whether you can bring yourself to change the